-One stylized fact that emerges from observing the long-term behavior of exchange rates is that emerging markets economies (EMs) have real exchange rates that are considerably more volatile than those of advanced economies (AEs).
+One stylized fact that emerges from observing the long-term behavior of exchange rates is that emerging economies (EMs) have real exchange rates that are considerably more volatile than those of advanced economies (AEs).
 This is shown in figure 2.
 As we shall discuss below, a key variable explaining this difference is that the gross inflows and gross outflows of capital are more evenly matched in the latter than in the former.
-This can be observed in figure 3, which shows the correlation coefficients of gross capital inflows and gross capital outflows (as a percentage of GDP) over five-year rolling windows in both groups of countries.
+This can be observed in figure 3, which shows the IO correlation coefficients over five-year rolling windows in both groups of countries.